Bruce J. Douglas

 Trial and Litigation Experience

 Tried cases to verdict in both jury trials and bench trials.
-Cases include claims arising under Title VII and state human rights acts (Minnesota, New York, Texas and several other states), the ADA, the ADEA, whistleblower and retaliation statutes, the Sarbanes-Oxley Act, claims of wrongful discharge, retaliation under section 11(c) of the Occupational Safety and Health Act.
+Cases include claims arising under Title VII and state human rights acts (Minnesota, New York, Texas and several other states), the ADA, the ADEA, whistleblower and retaliation statutes, the Sarbanes-Oxley Act, the Federal Railroad Safety Act, claims of wrongful discharge, retaliation under section 11(c) of the Occupational Safety and Health Act.
 Experience includes class actions under Title VII and collective actions under the Fair Labor Standards Act.

 Wage and Hour Experience